2023 Iowa Catholic Conference

 - Reinstatement of the death penalty

-- Authorizing state and local police to conduct additional enforcement of federal immigration laws
+- Maintain current levels of state enforcement of federal immigration laws

 - Legalization of assisted suicide and euthanasia